Smiling woman shopping in a boutique holding a brown handbag, surrounded by stylish clothing and accessories in a modern store setting.

 How do you get a credit card with no preset spending limit?

-Qualifying for a credit card with no preset spending limit isn’t easy.
-Credit card issuers typically have to be confident that an individual or business can manage significant credit to offer a credit card with no preset spending limit.
+Qualifying for a personal or business credit card with no preset spending limit isn’t easy.
+The credit card issuer typically has to be confident that an individual or business can manage a significant amount of credit to offer a credit card with no preset spending limit.
 That means applicants typically must have a high income and an exceptional credit score to qualify.

 Did you know?